-(in mEUR) Fair value on acc recognised quisition
+(in mEUR) Fair value on acq recognised uisition

 Assets

 Property and equipment 0.0

 Intangible assets 2.3

 Deferred tax assets 1.2

 Other assets 0.1

 Cash and cash equivalents 0.1

 € 3.7

 Liabilities

 Trade payables (0.1)

 Other liabilities (0.0)

 (0.1)

 Total identifiable net assets at fair value € 3.6

-Goodwill arising on acquisition 3.8 Purchase consideration transferred € 7.4
+Goodwill arising on acquisition 3.8

+Purchase consideration transferred € 7.4

-The Company applied variations of the cost approach to estimate the fair values of the acquired trademark and domain "WEEKEND.com" of $\in 0.7$ million with an estimated useful life of 5 years, and capitalized software and software development costs of $\in 1.6$ million with an estimated useful life of 3 years.
+The Company applied variations of the cost approach to estimate the fair values of the acquired trademark and domain "WEEKEND.com" of €0.7 million with an estimated useful life of 5 years, and capitalized software and software development costs of €1.6 million with an estimated useful life of 3 years.
 These assets have been recognized within intangible assets on our consolidated statement of financial position.

-The goodwill recognized of $\in$ 3.8 million has been assigned to the Developed Europe and Americas segments in the amounts of $\in$ 2.5 million and $\in$ 1.3 million, respectively.
-The goodwill largely reflects our access to Weekengo's development team and know-how, and expected synergies to strengthen our presence in the weekend getaway market.
-Goodwill is not expected to be deductible for tax purposes.
+The goodwill recognized of €3.8 million has been assigned to the Developed Europe and Americas segments in the amounts of €2.5 million and €1.3 million, respectively.